p2p-way/p2p-agent-infra/terraform/readme.md

  2. Check [Cloud Providers](#cloud-providers) for new regions.

- 3. Check [Ansible roles](../ansible/readme.md) for the latest software versions.
+ 3. Check [Ansible roles](../ansible/readme.md) for the latest software versions and update the mirror.

  4. Update variables in the [*ansible/readme.md*](../ansible/readme.md) and [*ansible/playbook.yml*](../ansible/playbook.yml) files
     ```yaml